browserstate/history.js/README.md

 - v1.6.0 - March ??
 2011
 	- Added Zepto adapter thanks to [Matt Garret](http://twitter.com/#!/matthewgarrett)
 	- The readme now references the supported versions of the libraries we use
-	- Updated vendors to the most recent copies. jQuery 1.5.1 and Mootools 1.3.1
+	- Updated vendors to the most recent versions. jQuery 1.5.1 and Mootools 1.3.1
 	- Reverted versions of iOS prior to version 4.3 to be HTML4 browsers, iOS 4.3 is a HTML5 browser
-	- Fixed issue with extra state being inserted on Safari 5 requiring an extra click on the back button to go home.
-[Reported](https://github.com/balupton/history.js/issues#issue/17) by [Rob Madole](http://robmadole.com/)
+	- Fixed issue with extra state being inserted on Safari 5 requiring an extra click on the back button to go home - [Reported](https://github.com/balupton/history.js/issues#issue/17) by [Rob Madole](http://robmadole.com/)
+	- Fixed issue with Safari 5 and Safari iOS 4 sometimes failing to apply the state change under busy conditions - Solution conceived with [Matt Garret](http://twitter.com/matthewgarrett)
 	- **B/C BREAK:** StateChange now only fires if the state has changed, it no longer fires on init.
 This is following the [Firefox 4 History API Changes](http://hacks.mozilla.org/2011/03/history-api-changes-in-firefox-4/) which we agree with - this breaks standard, but makes more sense.

 - v1.5.0 - February 12 2011